 The department will spend about $78 billion in 2016, or about $620 for every U.S. household.
 After adjusting for inflation, spending has increased 32 percent since 2000.
 The department employs 56,000 workers.

-- Federal Highway Funding.
-Highway aid gets misallocated and related regulations stifle local innovation.
-Highway aid and federal fuel taxes should be ended, and the states should pursue toll highway projects with the private sector.
+- Highways.
+Highway aid gets misallocated and federal intervention raises costs.
+Federal aid and fuel taxes should be ended, and the states should pursue toll highway projects with the private sector.

 - Urban Transit.
 The federal government spends billions of dollars a year on urban rail systems even though buses are often more efficient.
 Without federal subsidies, cities would make better choices for their local transit needs.

-- Privatizing Amtrak.
-Government-run railroads don’t work due to political meddling, high labor costs, and a lack of management flexibility.
-Amtrak should be privatized to provide efficient service on those routes that make economic sense.
+- Amtrak.
+Government-run railroads suffer from political meddling, high labor costs, and poor management.
+Amtrak should be privatized to provide more efficient service on routes that make economic sense.

 - High-Speed Rail.
-Policymakers are dumping billions of dollars into high-speed rail, even though foreign systems are money losers and carry only a small share of intercity passengers.
+Policymakers are subsidizing high-speed rail even though foreign systems lose money and carry only a small share of intercity passengers.